 A Strong Modern Day Economy

-Israel's economy may not be the largest in the world by gross domestic product (GDP) - at about $340 billion in 2017 - but it's a world leader in software, telecommunication, semiconductors, and pharmaceuticals.
-And, with the world's largest number of start-ups and NASDAQ-listed companies outside of North America, the country's economy is rapidly growing.
+Israel's economy may not be the largest in the world by gross domestic product (GDP) - at about $395 billion in 2019 - but it's a world leader in software, telecommunication, semiconductors, and pharmaceuticals.
+With over 7,000 operating startups and the world's largest number of NASDAQ-listed companies outside of North America and China, the country's economy is rapidly growing.

 In addition to its strong economic growth rates, Israel's central bank has maintained a very successful monetary policy.
-The country ran a surplus of $60 billion in mid-2012, with an unemployment rate that remains lower than other developed countries, before the global economy slowed down.
+The country had an unemployment rate of 4.61 in 2020.
 Meanwhile, its central bank has been ranked as one of the top in the world for maintaining stability.

 Investing in Israel With ETFs

-The easiest way to invest in Israel is using exchange-traded funds (ETFs), which offer instant diversification in a single U.S.-traded security.
-With nearly $80 million in assets under management, the iShares MSCI Israel Capped ETF (NYSE: EIS) is one of the most popular options for investors looking for exposure to Israel's economy.
+The easiest way to invest in Israel is by using exchange-traded funds (ETFs), which offer instant diversification in a single U.S.-traded security.
+With over $147 million in assets under management in February 2021, the iShares MSCI Israel Capped ETF (NYSE: EIS) is one of the most popular options for investors looking for exposure to Israel's economy.

-While the ETF offers diversified exposure with 67 stocks in its portfolio, investors should consider the fact that approximately a third of the fund is exposed to the financial sector and nearly 20% is invested in Teva Pharmaceutical Industries Ltd. (NYSE: TEVA).
-The fund also has an expense ratio of 0.61%, which is roughly in-line with many other country ETFs.
+The ETF offers diversified exposure with 96 stocks in its portfolio.
+The fund also has an expense ratio of 0.59%, which is roughly in-line with many other country ETFs.